 Sailor Lolita – This is a style that dresses in sailor clothes.
 This may include sailor’s necklaces and ties, sailor’s hats, and stripes.
 Not to be confused with the common Japanese “seifuku” or school uniform sailor style.

-Wa and Qi loli – The first sub-style is based on the combination of Japanese accessories and traditional clothing, where the sleeves of the dresses and the pierced collar resemble the kimonos and contrast with the voluminous skirt.
+Wa and Qi loli – The first sub-style is based on the combination of Japanese accessories and traditional clothing, where the manga of the dresses and the pierced collar resemble the kimonos and contrast with the voluminous skirt.
 Qi Lolita has practically the same concept, with the difference that accessories and dresses are inspired by traditional Chinese clothing.
 Both are commonly used in events, not daily.

 Animes ABOUT loli